VirologyCharite/vsplit/README.md

 ```

 Note that the requested number of chunks or chunk size are just your
 suggestions.
-The actual values in the `split` output will depend heavily on
+The actual values in the `vsplit` output will depend heavily on
 where the pattern is present in the data as well as the suggested values
 (which determine where `vsplit` jumps to in the file to look for the next
 splitting pattern).